darkreader/darkreader/CONTRIBUTING.md

 **[dynamic-theme-fixes.config](https://github.com/darkreader/darkreader/blob/master/src/config/dynamic-theme-fixes.config)**
 (for Dynamic Theme mode)
 or **[inversion-fixes.config](https://github.com/darkreader/darkreader/blob/master/src/config/inversion-fixes.config)**
-(for Filter and Filter+ modes)
-*(please, preserve alphabetical order by URL, use short selectors, and preserve code style)*.
+(for Filter and Filter+ modes) *(__Please, preserve alphabetical order by URL, use short selectors, and preserve code style__)*

-Proceed reading CONTRIBUTE.md to know how to make a fix for the appropriate mode.
+Below you can learn how to make a fix for the appropriate mode.

 ## How to use the Dev Tools!